codesandbox/sandbox-templates/node-express-server/README.md

-# Node.js template
+# Node.js Express template

-This is a Node.js project with an HTTP server.
+This is a Node.js Express project with an HTTP server.

 Add your [configuration](https://codesandbox.io/docs/projects/learn/setting-up/tasks) to optimize it for [CodeSandbox](https://codesandbox.io).